Patient records

 S.O.A.P. notes make your assessment and treatment logical and keep your records clear.

-S = Subjective; what the patient tells you i.e. symptoms you cannot see such as pain or how they are feeling, and vital details about family or living conditions
+S = Subjective; what the patient tells you i.e. symptoms you cannot see such as pain or how they are feeling, and details about family or living conditions

 P = Plan: what you want to do next time, such as add a new treatment as patient progresses